Quick Start

 - Repeat the process of adding source connections as necessary

-Your settings are stored in a file called ServiceConfig.json
+Your settings are stored in a file called ServiceConfig.json.
+You can protect this by clicking Configure Encryption on the Options tab.

 - Click Install and enter credentials for the service.